cmspeedau/apt-mirror-apache2/README.md

 * `-e MIRROR_URL=url`: to replace default URL (http://archive.ubuntu.com/ubuntu) - See [Ubuntu Mirrors](https://launchpad.net/ubuntu/+archivemirrors)
 * `-e TIMEOUT=timeout-value`: to set the resync period, default is 12 hours.
 See the [TIMEOUT format description](http://www.cyberciti.biz/faq/linux-unix-sleep-bash-scripting/)
+* `-e NTHREADS=10`: number of wget threads to use to pull from MIRROR_URL - default to 10
 * `-e PUID=userid`: set to a userid that can access the mounted volume (see note below)
 * `-e PGID=groupid`: set to a groupid that can access the mounted volume (see note below)